MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-get-started.md

 # Application registration in Azure AD

 To allow your application access to the Common Data Service, you need to register your application in Azure AD.
-This allows you to establish an identity for your application and specify the permission levels it needs in order to access the CDS APIs.
+This allows you to establish an identity for your application and specify the permission level it needs in order to access the CDS APIs.

 ## Prerequisites

 If you have already signed up for an Azure subscription, go to [Azure portal](https://portal.azure.com) and ensure you can create an application registration under Azure Active Directory.
 If not however, you can go to the [Azure](https://azure.microsoft.com) site and sign up for a free trial.

+1. In [Azure portal](https://portal.azure.com) go to **Azure Active Directory**
+1. Click on **Properties** and copy the value of **Directoy ID** and record it as config variable **AAD tenant** for upcoming steps.
+Alternatively you can use the domain name from your AAD login email.

 ## Application registration

 Follow these steps to register and configure an application in Azure AD:

-1. In [Azure portal](https://portal.azure.com) go to **Azure Active Directory**
-1. Click on **Properties** and copy the **Directoy ID** value.
-Alternatively you can use the domain name from your AAD login email.
-Record this value as **AAD tenant** configuration value for next steps.
 1. Go back to **Azure Acitve Directory** then click on **App registrations**.
 1. Create the application resource used to prompt and login the user:
     1. Click on **Add** to see a Create pane.